EdvardM/railsgirls-ruby/src/basics.md

 is something you can type into Ruby interpreter.
 That is, open up a terminal and type `pry` or `irb`.

 **irb** stands for "interactive Ruby interpreter" and allows you to try out code immediately.
 Pry is a tool that makes working with irb much more nice, has fancy colours and whatnot.
-From now on I'll assume you use Pry, but you can use irb if you like.
+From now on I'll assume you use Pry (install instructions under 'Tools' below), but you can use irb if you like.

 {tip-begin}
 Sometimes there are tips like this.
 You can skip these when reading for the first time, but